restocked/space-invaders/README.md

 # Space Invaders

 ## Description
-Brief description of the project
+A simple replication of Space Invaders, one of the most famous arcade game published by Taito in 1978.

 ## MVP (DOM - CANVAS)